privacytrustlab/ml_privacy_meter/experiments/README.md

 ## Privacy Game

-In Ye et al. 2022, four different privacy games widely used in the literature are summerized.
+In Ye et al., 2022, four different privacy games widely used in the literature are summerized.
 Users can specify which privacy game they want to run in the YAML configuration file by setting the `audit.privacy_game` to the following values:

 - `avg_privacy_loss_training_algo` - Game 3.1
-  This privacy game defines how to audit the privacy risk for a training algorithm, which is averaged over samples and trained models.
+  This privacy game defines how to audit the privacy risk for a training algorithm.
 An example configuration is provided in `config_algorithms.yaml`.

 - `privacy_loss_model` - Game 3.2
   This privacy game defines how to audit the privacy risk for a trained model.
 An example configuration is provided in `config_models_population.yaml`.